ServiceWeaver/weaver/website/blog/deployers.md

 ### Telemetry

-Finally, we implement the telemetry methods.
+Next, we implement the telemetry methods.
 All logs produced by a weavelet are received by the `HandleLogEntry` method.
 Our deployer uses a pretty printer from Service Weaver's `logging` library to print the logs to stdout.
 Similarly, all traces produced by a weavelet are received by the `HandleTraceSpans` function.